Checking your blood sugar, also called blood glucose, is an important part of diabetes care. This tip sheet tells you:

 Work with your health care team and decide what changes you need to make to reach your blood sugar goals.

-Download a copy of the NDEP’s 4 Steps to Manage Your Diabetes for Life to learn more about managing diabetes.
+Download a copy of the NDEP’s Managing and Monitoring Diabetes to learn more about managing diabetes.